project-forth-works/project-forth-works/System-Software/dump/README.md

 more useful small Forth.

-A DUMP utility in *Minimal Forth & extensions* can be found in [hex-dump-MinForth+ext.f](hex-dump-MinForth+ext.f) The second inner loop displaying the ASCII characters has been factored into the useful word PEMIT ( c-addr u -- ).
+A DUMP utility in *Minimal Forth & extensions* can be found in [hex-dump-MinForth+ext.f](hex-dump-MinForth+ext.f) This example is factored using the pseudo code description.
+The character output has been factored into the useful word PEMIT ( char -- ) too.

 ## Various DUMP Implementations